LeviLJR/leviLJR/README.md

 ### Hi there 👋

-My name is **Levi, a Computer Engineering student and a web development trainee at CAIO EVANGELISTA TECNOLOGIA aspiring to be a **Full Stack Developer** 🚀
+My name is **Levi**, a Computer Engineering student and a web development trainee at CAIO EVANGELISTA TECNOLOGIA aspiring to be a **Full Stack Developer**.

 📌 Currently based in Jacksonville, FL 🇺🇸 and originally from Brazil 🇧🇷, I’m passionate about building cool stuff using **React**, **Next.js**, **Prisma**, **Node.js**, and exploring **Python** for data-oriented projects.